 Los Angeles Documentary and the Production of Public History, 1958-1977

-, was recently published by the University of California Press and was selected as a finalist for the Richard Wall Memorial Award.
+(University of California Press, 2018) was selected as a finalist for the Richard Wall Memorial Award from the Theatre Library Association.
 Dr. Glick is currently writing a book that examines how the post-1989 rise of neoliberalism and seismic shifts in the media industries galvanized an interest in documentary on both the left and right of the political spectrum.
 As documentary proliferated across new platforms and was put to use by a range of social movements, it came to occupy an increasingly contested space in the public sphere, ultimately transforming the relationship between Hollywood, Silicon Valley, and Washington D.C.
 Dr. Glick is also co-editing a multi-volume series with Patricia Aufderheide for Oxford University Press that brings scholars and practitioners into dialogue about the ethics and craft of social justice filmmaking.

 Dr. Glick's filmmaking and public humanities projects involve collaborating with archives, museums, and community media organizations.
 He served as the film and media curator and produced the award-winning documentary,